top of page

 Bruce Lacroix

-Bruce enjoys volunteering locally and has been a Director with Nelson and District Credit Union, Nelson and District Chamber of Commerce, Nelson Municipal Library and the Rotary Club of Nelson – Daybreak.
+Bruce enjoys volunteering locally and has served as a Director with the Nelson and District Credit Union, Nelson and District Chamber of Commerce, Nelson Municipal Library, and the Rotary Club of Nelson – Daybreak.
 Having been broke and on welfare in his past, he understands the challenges of starting a business from nothing.
-An avid cyclist, scuba diver and pickleball player, when not working he can usually be found enjoying these activities.
+An avid cyclist, scuba diver, and pickleball player, when not working, he can usually be found enjoying these activities.

-Musician, author, poet, speaker, playwright, artist and entrepreneur … and currently Director, Engagement and Relationship Development, BC Ministry of Indigenous Relations and Reconciliation.
-Karen’s life and professional experiences give her a unique approach to Entrepreneurship Training.
-Certified in Aboriginal Employment Development, and having studied at The Banff Centre, Camosun College and the Saskatchewan Indian Institute of Technologies, Karen brings a combination of professional development and empathy to her teaching.
-Participants love her humourous and down-to-earth style.
+Cree Musician, author, poet, speaker, playwright, artist, and entrepreneurial spirit.
+Carol's life and professional experiences give her a unique approach to Entrepreneurship Training.
+Certified in Trauma-Informed Education and Aboriginal Employment Development, Carol brings a combination of professional development and empathy, developed through her lived experience, to her teaching.
+Integrating ancestral knowledge, trauma-informed care, and self-empowerment, she guides individuals toward success, and participants love her humorous and down-to-earth style.

 We have years of experience working with all people, all across Canada.
 We are super easy to get along with, speak in every day, easy to understand language, and are ourselves currently entrepreneurs.
 We believe in having fun while helping others.